whalebrew/whalebrew/README.md

         LABEL io.whalebrew.config.working_dir '/working_directory'

+* `io.whalebrew.config.keep_container_user`: Set this variable to true to keep the default container USER.
+When set to true, whalebrew will not run the command as the current user using the docker `-u` flag

+        LABEL io.whalebrew.config.keep_container_user 'true'

 #### Using user environment variables

 The labels `io.whalebrew.config.working_dir`, `io.whalebrew.config.volumes` and `io.whalebrew.config.environment` are expanded with user environment variables when the container is launched.